 Make sure during these times that you stir the pot occasionally so that it doesn't stick to the bottom (lower the heat if it's sticking too much) and add water to keep the beans just covered if you need to.

 The Home Stretch

-Take the cover off the pot.
-The beans should be getting thick and creamy and are done when they are the way you like them, so test the beans to see if they are soft enough for you.
+Take the cover off the pot for the home stretch.
+The beans should be getting thick and creamy.
+Test the beans to see if they are soft enough for you.
 If the beans are still a little tough, keep simmering uncovered and test every 10 minutes or so.
-When you taste test the beans at this stage, remember you haven’t added any salt yet, so they will be a little bland.
+When you taste test the beans at this stage, remember you haven't added any salt yet, so they will be a little bland.
 If it seems like the beans are not getting soft after all this time, check out my Lagniappe article on why beans may not soften as you want.